DistributedTracing/continuation-local-storage-jvm/README.md

 # continuation-local-storage-jvm

 This is a common implementation of continuation-local storage for the JVM.
-It is based on Twitter's com.twitter.util.Local, but this is a Java port without any external dependencies (notably; no dependency on Scala).
+It is based on Twitter's [`com.twitter.util.Local`](https://github.com/twitter/util/blob/master/util-core/src/main/scala/com/twitter/util/Local.scala), but this is a Java port without any external dependencies (notably; no dependency on Scala).

 The ContinuationLocal can be used for any data that should be persisted in